Honey for Cough - Does It Work?

 For our all-natural cough syrup, we have combined dark linden honey, delicious tupelo honey and elderberry powder.
 The elderberry powder is made from pure juice and is 10 times more potent than juice itself.
 Our customers have been sending us great reviews for this product:

 "This syrup has not only calmed my cold's cough but I have the satisfaction of knowing exactly what ingredients I'm ingesting - dark honey and elderberry and that's it!
 No mysterious sounding names of chemicals you're not sure of.
 This winter's cough has been whipped!"

 “A wonderful surprise to find this natural cough medicine!
 I sing professionally in my spare time so having a nagging cough or throat tickle is not a good thing!
 This product not only has a wonderful taste, it coats the throat and actually controls the cough or tickle.
 I even slept soundly all night!"

 “It is the best cough syrup I have ever found."

 Final Words of Caution

 The content of this article is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-Always seek the advice of a doctor or other qualified health care provider with any questions you may have regarding a medical condition.
+Always seek the advice of a qualified health care professional if you have any questions about a medical condition or illness.